splunk/splunk-operator/docs/README.md

 # Getting Started with the Splunk Operator for Kubernetes

 Splunk Operator for Kubernetes enables you to quickly and easily deploy Splunk Enterprise on your choice of private or public cloud provider.
-The operator simplifies scaling and management of Splunk Enterprise by automating administrative workflows using Kubernetes best practices.
+The Operator simplifies scaling and management of Splunk Enterprise by automating administrative workflows using Kubernetes best practices.

 The Splunk Operator runs as a container, and uses the Kubernetes [operator pattern](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/) and [custom resources](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) objects to create and manage a scalable and sustainable Splunk Enterprise environment.